Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 metadata ingest of information related to events, tags, ad markers and program information and others:

-   1. Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is a NullMediaHeaderBox ("[=nmhd=]") as defined for timed metadata tracks in [[!ISOBMFF]] clause 12.3.
+   1. Timed Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is a NullMediaHeaderBox ("[=nmhd=]") as defined for timed metadata tracks in [[!ISOBMFF]] clause 12.3.
    2. The CMAF timed metadata track applies to the [=CMAF presentation=]